neobundy/cwkGrabBag/PyTorchUltimate/README.md

+# What's in this folder?

 Just a bunch of files modified or added for the following course to work on Apple Silicon:

 # PyTorch Ultimate 2024 - From Basics to Cutting-Edge

-(Updated April 2024)
-PyTorch Ultimate 2024 - From Basics to Cutting-Edge https://www.oreilly.com/videos/pytorch-ultimate-2024/9781801070089/
+👉 PyTorch Ultimate 2024 - From Basics to Cutting-Edge
+https://www.oreilly.com/videos/pytorch-ultimate-2024/9781801070089/

-GitHub Repository:
+👉 GitHub Repository:
 https://github.com/DataScienceHamburg/PyTorchUltimateMaterial

 ## Installation